parsehex/airmash/README.md

 # [parsehex/airmash](https://parsehex.github.io/airmash/)

-AIRMASH is a web game originally created by a developer named **Five Sigma**.
+AIRMASH is a web game originally created by the developer named **Five Sigma**.
 Play the game by flying one of 5 aircraft around a 2D map of planet Earth and destroy enemy aircraft.
 Keyboard controls are WASD/Arrows + Shift/Control and Space.

 I'm not well-known but I've been playing AIRMASH for about 7 years, using various but mostly meaningless [names](./names.md).
 From early on I loved how hackable the game was and how surprisingly active the modding scene was for a web game.